 On a more positive note, man has come a long way in the last couple of thousand years, and even further in the last four hundred years, with regard to the treatment of animals.
 In the early 17th century, the philosopher and scientist René Descartes philosophised that human beings were fundamentally different to other animals.
 He believed that humans have a soul that interacts with the physical body.
 Both act in the same mechanical way but as animals don’t have souls they are incapable of feeling pain.
 If we step on a dog’s toe he will yelp as a mechanical response, not because he was in pain.
 He therefore, had no qualms about performing vivisection on live animals!

 Some would argue that it is morally and ethically wrong to be showing dogs, tied round the neck, in dog shows.
 My blog ‘Crufts: The Greatest Show on Earth or Animal Exploitation?’discusses this.
 Given another four hundred years, will we be looking back on this with our anti Descartian hat on?
 That said, my recent poll showed that 78% of respondents were NOT in favour of outlawing Crufts and other dog shows!

-Perhaps of greater immediate relevance are the questions, ‘what is the difference between a fear and a phobia?’ or ‘how does de/sensitisation versus socialisation differ to habituation’?
+Perhaps of greater immediate relevance, for example, are the questions, ‘what is the difference between a fear and a phobia?’ or ‘how does de/sensitisation versus socialisation differ to habituation’?
 Theo Stewart discusses the latter in her excellent blog here.
 Are these actually philosophical questions?
-Well actually no; thinking about it, it all becomes obvious.
+Well actually no; thinking about it, it all becomes apparent.
 But isn’t that what philosophers do; think?

 René Descartes: manic depressive or a genius?